AlvajoyAsante/GFX3/README.md

 	* `gfx3_Object(&my_object, x, y);`
 	* Replace `x` and `y` with the desired screen coordinates to position the sprite.

-*For more detailed examples and tutorials, see the `examples` directory in the GFX3 repository.*
+*For more detailed examples and tutorials, see the `/examples` directory in the GFX3 repository.*

 ## Features
 - ***Easy to use API*** for creating and manipulating stacked sprites.